We are committed to a competitive and organised health system.

 The Swiss health system follows the guiding idea that competition, and not the state control, ensures medical care for the population.

-This practice contributes to the fact that it is generally recognized that Switzerland disposes of a well-working health system.
+This practice contributes to Switzerland having a well-working health system, as generally recognised.

 Therefore, Hesana is against any attempts to introduce state medicine solutions by means of lump-sum budgeting procedures or even the elimination of the insurance system (so-called single insurance fund).